There and back again: A circuit extraction tale: Simplifying measurement patterns

 With these changes, we see that the resulting diagram $D'$ is indeed in MBQC+LC form.
 The underlying graph $G(D')$ results from the local complementation about $u$ of the original graph $G(D)$.
 Furthermore, the measurement planes changed in the same way as in Lemma~\ref{lem:lc_gflow}, and hence if $D$ had gflow, then $D'$ will also have gflow. \end{proof}

 \begin{proposition} Let $D$ be an MBQC+LC diagram and suppose $u$ is an arbitrary vertex.
-Then after application of a local complementation to $u$, the resulting diagram can be turned into an MBQC+LC diagram. \end{proposition} \begin{proof} If $u$ is not an input vertex, the result is immediate from Lemma~\ref{lem:lc-MBQC-form-non-input}.
+Then we can find an MBQC+LC diagram $D'$ such that $D'$ is equivalent to $D$ and $G(D)\star u \sse G(D')$.
+Furthermore, if $D$ has gflow, then $D'$ does too. \end{proposition} \begin{proof} If $u$ is not an input vertex, the result is immediate from Lemma~\ref{lem:lc-MBQC-form-non-input}.

 If instead $u$ is an input vertex, we modify $D$ by replacing the input wire incident on $u$ by an additional graph vertex $u'$ measured in the \XY-plane at angle 0, and a Hadamard unitary on the input wire: \ctikzfig{input-replacement} Throughout this process, the measurement effect on $u$ (if any) does not change, so it is left out of the above equation.
-In the resulting diagram $D'$, $u$ is no longer an input.
-Furthermore, $D'$ is an MBQC+LC diagram.
-Thus, the desired result follows by applying Lemma~\ref{lem:lc-MBQC-form-non-input} to $D'$. \end{proof}
+In the resulting diagram $D''$, $u$ is no longer an input.
+It is straightforward to see that $D''$ is equivalent to $D$.
+Furthermore, $D''$ is an MBQC+LC diagram with $G(D)\sse G(D'')$, and $D''$ has gflow if $D$ does.
+Thus, the desired result follows by applying Lemma~\ref{lem:lc-MBQC-form-non-input} to $D''$ and noting that local complementations commute with subgraph relationships. \end{proof}

 A pivot is just a sequence of three local complementations.
 Thus, the previous lemma already implies that when Lemma~\ref{lem:ZX-pivot} is applied to an MBQC+LC diagram the resulting diagram can also be brought back into MBQC+LC form.
 Nevertheless, it will be useful to explicitly write out how the measurement planes of the vertices change.